MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- just need to show proof of tampering
 	- CloudHSM is level 3 (more stringent)

+### STS: AWS Security Token Service

+- create and provide trusted users with temporary security credentials that can control access to your AWS resources
+- Temporary security credentials work almost identically to the long-term access key credentials that your IAM users can use

+### AWS Secrets Manager

+- an AWS service that makes it easier for you to manage secrets
+- *Secrets* can be database credentials, passwords, third-party API keys, and even arbitrary text
+- can store and control access to these secrets centrally by using the Secrets Manager console, the Secrets Manager command line interface (CLI), or the Secrets Manager API and SDKs
+- enables you to replace hardcoded credentials in your code (including passwords), with an API call to Secrets Manager to retrieve the secret programmatically
+- can configure Secrets Manager to automatically rotate the secret for you according to a schedule that you specify

 ### CloudHSM: Hardware Security Module

 - **dedicated** HSM
 - **FIPS 140-2 Level 3**
 - manage your own keys